 A Portfields child will:

-- Develop art and design skills in a variety of media and techniques in progression as they move up the school.
+- Develop art and design skills using a variety of media and techniques, demonstrating progression across year groups.

-- Learn about a variety of artists from different schools of art and different times and how they contribute to our culture.
+- Learn about a diverse variety of artists from different schools of art and how they contribute to our culture.

-- Develop knowledge of art generally and thereby develop the ability to analyse and think critically about art: their own and that of others including the professional artists studied.
+- Learn how to analyse and think critically about art: their own and that of others including the professional artists studied.

-- Believe that they can produce worthwhile art that they are proud of.
+- Believe that they can produce quality artwork that they are proud of.

 - Use all of the above to experiment, invent, create and improve their own work in a range of media.

-- They give children the time and resources to develop and practice each area, giving feedback and advice throughout art lessons.
+- They give children the time and resources to develop and practise each skill, providing regular feedback throughout lessons.